-- Simplicity, ease-of-use: The foremost principle is simplicity, ease of use, and ability to obtain quantitative results quickly.
+- The foremost principle is simplicity, ease of use, and ability to obtain quantitative results quickly.
 That is, a newcomer should be able to implement algorithms, and get simulation data in a relatively straightforward manner.
-To demonstrate the simulator capabilities, with QUANTAS distribution, we provide a set of representative examples.
-The researchers can use these examples as a starting point for their own algorithms.
+Quantas interfaces remain basic for ease of integration with analysis or input generation tools.
 The simulator core is coded in C++.
 No further compilers, libraries, or specialized languages for distributed algorithm specification are used.
-Parameter customization and experiment set up is done through simple text-based configuration files.
-QUANTAS has a relatively compact codebase: it contains about 4, 000 lines of C++ code. - Flexibility: The major simulation goal is to obtain data for analysis and presentation.
+In our experience, the benefits of such constructs are limited: what is gained it simplicity is lost in flexibility and speed.
+Parameter customization and experiment set up is done through simple text-based configuration files. - As a starting point and demonstration of the simulator capabilities, we provide a set of representative examples.
+We think these examples will be used with minor modifications by a majority of QUANTAS users for their own research experimentation. - Once the basic behavior of a distributed algorithm is ascertained, the researchers usually want to observe its behavior at scale: large system size, extensive simulated time or resource usage.
+To support this, we implemented QUANTAS in C++ with minimum overhead.
+C++ threading is used to implement concurrent simulation of multiple processes.
+Potentially, the simulated network size is limited by the host computer processor and memory resources. - The major simulation goal is to obtain data for analysis and presentation.
 QUANTAS is configured to output simulation data in JSON format for ease of further processing.
-One can then use various available interactive or automated tools to analyze and plot the data. - Scalability: Once the basic behavior of a distributed algorithm is ascertained, the researchers usually want to observe its behavior at scale: large system size, extensive simulated time or resource usage.
-To support this, we implemented QUANTAS in C++ with minimum overhead.
-C++ threading is used to implement concurrent simulation of multiple nodes.
-Potentially, the simulated network size is limited by the host computer processor and memory resources.
+One can then use various available interactive or automated tools to analyze and plot the data. - QUANTAS combines all these features in a relatively compact, modular codebase which is easily extensible and modifiable.
+QUANTAS contains approximately 4, 000 lines of C++ code.

 Terms and operation.
 A simulated distributed algorithm operates on a list of nodes connected via unicast channels.
 Each channel connects a single sender and a single receiver.
 Every node has a unique identifier.
 Each computation of the distributed algorithm is a sequence of receive-compute-send rounds.
 Each round has three phases: receive messages, perform local computation, and send newly formed messages.
 A computation length is its number of rounds.
 A message takes at least one round to pass between nodes that are directly connected through a channel.
 A message can be delayed.
 Delay length is configured.
 The delay is also configured to be either deterministic, uniformly random, or following a Poisson distribution.
 Communication channels are FIFO by default.
 Other message propagation delay disciplines may be added by the user.
 A transmitted message may be configured to be lost with a certain probability.
-A message may be sent to an individual node or broadcast to the entire network.
+A message may be sent to an individual process or broadcast to the entire network.
 A single run of the QUANTAS simulator executes several algorithm computations with the same parameters.
 This allows QUANTAS to execute multiple individual experiments for a single data point.